Meissen German Porcelain Marks Plate

-Bottger’s new formula and manufacturing process produced such fine and delicate porcelain that he is credited as being the father of all European porcelain.
+Bottger’s new formula and manufacturing process produced such fine and delicate porcelain that he is credited with being the father of all European porcelain.

-Although continually added to and updated, the Meiseen Manufactury continues to produce fine Meissen porcelain pieces to this day.
+Continually added to, and updated, the Meissen Manufactury still produces fine porcelain pieces to this day.

-Meissen used a variety of factory and maker’s marks from its inception, but the famous crossed-swords didn’t become the official Meissen mark until 1722-23.
+Meissen used a variety of factory and maker’s marks from its inception.
+Their famous crossed swords didn’t become the official Meissen mark until 1722-23.

-Since 1722-23, to this day, the crossed-swords Meissen mark has always been a hand-painted blue under-glaze mark.
-And they have officially undergone several variations.
+Since 1722-23, and to this day, the crossed-swords mark has always been a hand-painted blue under-glaze mark.
+This mark has officially undergone several variations, as shown below;

 Here is a printable reference file of Meissen Factory and Dating Marks

-- These neat and concise illustrations, (above), were created for publication.
+- Those neat and concise illustrations, (above), were created for publication.
 The actual hand-painted Meissen marks found on their porcelain pieces would look more like the images below.

-Cautionary Note: Meissen used a system of marking pieces that were either sold undecorated, or deemed inferior by making “slashes” through or besides the crossed-swords – as shown below.
+Cautionary Note: Meissen used a system of marking pieces that were either sold undecorated or deemed inferior, by making “slashes” through or beside the crossed swords – as shown below.

 - two slashes – tableware deemed of unsuitable quality from 1852 through 1870